NinjaBearStudioTech/Documentation/Writerside/topics/inventory/equipment_system/inv_equipment_instances.md

 You can subclass `NinjaInventoryEquipment` to implement custom logic and assign your subclass directly to the [**Equipment Fragment**](inv_fragment_equipment.md).
 This enables additional gameplay systems, data storage, and access to custom behavior per equipment instance.

+## Animation Blueprints

+Equipment instances represented by **Skeletal Meshes** can receive an Animation Instance class to manage their animation.
+The Animation Instance can data from the **equipment** or **avatar** via the `EquipmentAnimationInterface`.

+This interface provides two functions that allow the Animation Instance to receive the **Equipment Instance** and the **Avatar Actor** related to the inventory.
+Both functions are optional, so you only need to implement the one that is relevant to your scenario.

 ## Equipment States

 Equipment States define how each `NinjaInventoryEquipment` is represented in the world, based on the item's current